St Peter and St Paul's Church, Clare

 St Peter and St Paul's Church, Clare is a Grade I listed parish church in the Church of England in Clare, Suffolk.
-It is one of the largest and most beautiful in East Anglia, described as a "large and handsome church... within a spacious churchyard", and is included by Simon Jenkins in his 2009 book England's Thousand Best Churches, where he awards it three stars.
+It is one of the largest in East Anglia, and is included by Simon Jenkins in his 2009 book England's Thousand Best Churches, where he awards it three stars.

 History

-The church is principally of the 14th and early 15th century, with 13th-century work in the west tower, in the perpendicular style.
 The list of past priests extends as far back as 1307.
+The west tower is designed in the perpendicular style of the 13th century, however the church is principally of the 14th and early 15th century.

+The church has undergone several renovations including to the nave in the 1440s, the chancel in 1617, and the tower at the end of the 19th century.

-"The tower is unfortunately a little short for the church.....all the windows of the aisles and clerestory are slender and closely set, the effect has the same erectness as Holy Trinity Church, Long Melford and St Peter and St Paul's Church, Lavenham.
-The remodelling of the interior made it very airy."
-'Seen from any angle it floats on the skyline like a great ship, with a small tower for a fo'c'stle and two turrets for masts.....The interior is ablaze with light.'
+The clerestory are slender and closely set, the effect has the same erectness as Holy Trinity Church, Long Melford and St Peter and St Paul's Church, Lavenham.

 The church possesses a late 15th-century brass lectern in the form of an eagle with three dogs as feet rather than lions; this may have served as a collection-box, money posted at the beak exiting at the tail.
 There are two fine private pews, one with the emblems of Henry VIII and Catherine of Aragon, the other an ostentatious Stuart gallery pew with scroll-sided poppyheads "so like those at Little Thurlow that they may have been carved by the same man".
 In the chancel there are rare Jacobean carved choir stalls.
 The motto above the sundial over the south porch reads: 'Go about your business', not a mercantile admonition but a peremptory version of St Paul's advice: "For we hear that there are some which walk among you disorderly, working not at all, but are busybodies".
 Around the doorway may be seen carved ten faces of the Green Man, a somewhat pagan image to be seen on a church, but widely used across Christian Europe.